nz-Mark-Y/MSAWebApp/README.md

 # MSAWebApp
 Web App for Module 2 of MSA

-Utilises the ASB Exchange Rate API
+Utilises the fixer.io JSON API for exchange rates.
+Rates published by the European Central Bank.

 User selects a currency
 "How much [Foreign Currency] can I buy with this amount of NZD?"